Breached password detection is a critical component of secure applications. Read the white paper

 The OpenId Connect claim indicating if the User’s email has been verified.

 The issuer of the JWT.
-For FusionAuth, this is always the value defined in the global JWT configuration.
-This registered claim is defined by RFC 7519 Section 4.1.1
+For FusionAuth, this is always the value defined in the tenant JWT configuration.
+This registered claim is defined by RFC 7519 Section 4.1.1.

-The username of the User who claims are represented by this JWT.
+The username of the User whose claims are represented by this JWT.

 The roles assigned to the User in the authenticated Application.
 This claim is only present if the User has a registration to the Application.